 In August 2015, we entered into certain stock grant agreements with non-employees of the Company.
-We agreed to issue a total of 2,800,000 shares of common stock to two non-employee physicians who were involved in the development of technology licensed from MSK in consideration for their prior service.
-These two physicians were employees of MSK on the date of grant.
+We agreed to issue a total of 2,800,000 shares to two non-employee researchers who were involved in the development of technology licensed from MSK in consideration for their prior service.
 The shares are released according to a vesting schedule.
 A total of 560,000 shares were issued in 2015, and a total of 448,000 shares issued in each of 2016 and 2017.
-In 2018 a total of 544,000 shares were issued to the two researchers, whereby one of the two grants were fully issued.
-In 2019 a total of 400,000 shares were issued to one of the physicians, and the remaining 400,000 shares are to be issued in 2020, subject to certain conditions, such that the total grant will have been issued.
+In 2018, a total of 544,000 shares were issued to the two researchers, whereby one of the two grants was fully issued.
+In 2019 a total of 400,000 shares were issued to one of the physicians, and the remaining 400,000 shares were issued in August 2020, subject to certain conditions.
+No future shares will be issued under this award.
 The total award was expensed at its estimated fair value in 2015, as no future service was required to continue to vest in and receive the shares.